AdoptOpenJDK/blog/content/blog/bundling-adoptopenjdk-into-a-notarized-macos-application/index.md

 ## Summary

 Apple has recently changed the requirements for applications to install on macOS 10.15 and above.
 The change requires developers to notarize the application before it gets shipped.
 Notarization involves submitting the application to Apple to be scanned and generates a JSON report with any issues.
-More information about notarization can be found [here](https://developer.apple.com/documentation/security/notarizing_your_app_before_distribution).
+More information about notarization can be found in [Apple’s docs on notarization](https://developer.apple.com/documentation/security/notarizing_your_app_before_distribution).

 ## What’s changed?